ModelSignature/python-sdk/README.md

 ## Model Registration

-Register your model to get a ModelSignature feedback page:
+Register your model to get a feedback page where users can submit reports:

 ```python
 from modelsignature import ModelSignatureClient